flowup/intro-task/README.md

 ## Event aggregator

 Event aggregator is a simple server service.
-It should be written in Golang and run with the newest version (currently 1.13).
+It should be written in **Golang** or **Node** and run with the newest version.
-Try to use only Go standard libraries and implement all data handling in memory.
+Try to use only standard libraries and implement all data handling in memory.
 The service should be able to capture incoming *events* and provide aggregated data.
 Therefor, there should be 2 main endpoints for the service:
 ```